CPernet/spmup/README.md

 - a tSMR_time_series.nii image is also saved on the drive, showing tSNR in each voxel for GM, WM and CSF as computed above
 - a post-scrip figure with plots of noise, tSNR and ratio with SNR0, noise per increasing ROI size (should be a line)

+_spmup_spectral_:

+This function computes the power spectrum slice by slice and looks for outliers across volumes.
+This is not intended to find time series outliers (see below) but to check for artefacts in the data (usually a coil a reconstruction issue giving rise to large spectral changes).

 _spmup_sfs_:

 This function computes the Signal Fluctuation Sensitivity metric [DeDora et 2016](http://journal.frontiersin.org/article/10.3389/fnins.2016.00180/full) which is arguably or more sensitive metric than tSNR to mesure BOLD variations in resting state fMRI.
-By default sfs os returned in the 7 resting state networks from [Yeo et al 2011](https://www.physiology.org/doi/full/10.1152/jn.00338.2011).
+By default sfs is returned in the 7 resting state networks from [Yeo et al 2011](https://www.physiology.org/doi/full/10.1152/jn.00338.2011).

 ### 1st level QA